J-Bockhofer/csvenum/README.md

 3. impl wrapper for pure/movable functions

-4. Const property type: Tuple
+4. property type: Vec -> checking for duplicate values in table?

-5. Check duplicate values in consts ... are okay no? it only depends on what you call the function with, if country has 108 Citizens and 108m² it is the same value but the meaning is different depending on context/ property name
+5. Check duplicate values in consts ... are okay no? it only depends on what you call the function with, if country has 108 Citizens and 108m² it is the same value but the meaning is different depending on context/ property name ... yes but if its the same property dingus lol

 6. Const property type: Regex

 7. Error in return types

+8. impl Ord, Eq

+9. nested containers? but then not as csv.. seems overkill

+10 impl std::fmt::Display on the enum

 ## Default Behaviour